How to Submit Your Website to Google

 • Google search page views and impressions from your pages.

-• Google-indexed pages vs. Page not crawled.
+• Google-indexed pages vs. pages not crawled.

 This gives you insight into keyword research and enables you to tailor your content to searcher intent.
-It tells you what's good so you earn those SEO points.

 Step 1: Register Your Website in Search Console